Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

-As shown in Eqs. \eqref{general.eq} and \eqref{eq.ressource}, we modelize the dynamics of the density of the species $N_i$.
-In \cite{loeuille2005a,allhoff2013a,ritterskamp2016b}, populations dynamics are instead expressed in terms of species biomasses $B_i=N_i\,r_i$.
+As shown in Eqs. \eqref{general.eq} and \eqref{eq.ressource}, we model the dynamics of the density of the species $N_i$.
+In \cite{loeuille2005a,allhoff2013a,ritterskamp2016b}, populations dynamics are instead expressed in terms of species' biomass $B_i=N_i\,r_i$ and assuming that the resource has body-mass $r_0=0$.
 In Table~\ref{table.models}, the conversion of the dynamics on $B_i$ to a dynamics on $N_i$ is done using the assumption that $r_0=0$ and $B_0=N_0$ and the fact that, if for all $i\geq 1$

 then